swfans/swars/README.md

 ```

 If you are planning to create [Mac OS app bundle](#making-a-mac-os-app-bundle),
-you will also need to pass `data-path`, so youf final command will be:
+you will also need to pass `data-path`, so your final command will be:

 ```